 Military Quietly Grants Itself the Power to Police the Streets Without Local or State Consent.
 The manhunt for the Boston Marathon bombing suspects offered the nation a window into the stunning military-style capabilities of our local law enforcement agencies.

 Starting Wednesday, ACLU affiliates in 23 states are sending open records requests to hundreds of state and local police agencies requesting information about their SWAT teams, such as how often and for what reasons they're deployed, what types of weapons they use, how often citizens are injured during SWAT raids, and how they're funded.
-More affiliates may join the effort in the coming weeks.
-Additionally, the affiliates will ask for information about drones, GPS tracking devices, how much military equipment the police agencies have obtained through programs run through the Pentagon and the Department of Homeland Security, and how often and for what purpose state National Guards are participating in enforcement of drug laws.
+Will a Militarized Police Force Facing Occupy Wall Street Lead to Another Kent State Massacre?
 May 3, 2012 | Like this article?

 Join our email list: Stay up to date with the latest headlines via email.
 Today is an ugly anniversary in American history: 42 years ago, National Guardsman opened fire on anti-Vietnam protesters at Ohio’s Kent State University, killing four students.
 Ten days later, Mississippi police fired on civil rights protesters taking refuge in a women’s dormitory at Jackson State University and killed two more students.

 An elderly woman was pepper-sprayed in the face; the scene of unresisting, supine students at UC Davis being pepper-sprayed by phalanxes of riot police went viral online; images proliferated of young women – targeted seemingly for their gender – screaming, dragged by the hair by police in riot gear; and the pictures of a young man, stunned and bleeding profusely from the head, emerged in the record of the middle-of-the-night clearing of Zuccotti Park.
 But just when Americans thought we had the picture – was this crazy police and mayoral overkill, on a municipal level, in many different cities? – the picture darkened.
 To Europeans, the enormity of this breach may not be obvious at first.
 Bizarre: Woman Roughed Up, Arrested for Reciting the Constitution During TSA Inspection.
 Oct.
 17, 2011 Albuquerque International Sunport Security Checkpoint: I pass a camera crew filming the ticket counter.